Green Card Experts

 Detached houses

 Detached houses, also called single-family homes, dominate in rural areas and suburbs.
 These are freestanding residential buildings in which only one family lives.
-They usually have a garage, a driveway, as well as front and back yards.
+They usually have a garage, a driveway, as well as front and backyards.

 Detached house in the USA